ibm-cloud-docs/devsecops/devsecops-evidence-checks.md

             }
           ],
           "required": [],
-          "recommended": [
+          "required_if_present": [
             {
               "name": "tool",
               "values": [
                 "*"
               ],
-              "description": "The tool that collected the evidence" }
-          ]
+              "description": "Acceptance tests must pass if they are run" }
+          ],
+          "recommended": []
         },
         {
           "asset_type": "image",